-The Marana Police Department and Pima County Sheriff’s Department’s (PCSD) School Resource Officer Unit presented an active shooter preparedness workshop for numerous Pima County school staff the week of June 3rd – June 7th.
+The Pima County Sheriff’s Department’s (PCSD) School Resource Officer Unit and Marana Police Department presented an active shooter preparedness workshop for numerous Pima County school staff the week of June 3rd – June 7th.
 All of the schools served by the School Resource Officer Unit were invited and several attended.

 This workshop was hosted by Mountain View High School and prepared staff to respond to these types of events in an effort to better protect the students within Pima County.
 The workshop included instruction time, tabletop exercises, several real-life scenarios, and a demonstration of law enforcement response to these types of situations.

 This workshop represented a collaborative effort between the Sheriff’s Department, Marana Police Department, Marana Unified School District, Integrated Community Solutions to Active Violence Events (ICSAVE) and various Pima County school drama students to provide high quality, realistic situational preparedness exercises for administrators, teachers, and support staff within our schools.